StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 VPC FlowLogs support is currently experimental and is disabled by default.
 {% endhint %}

 A VPC configured to send flow logs to the `stackstate-logs-${AccountId}` S3 bucket.
 The agent requires the AWS default format for VPC FlowLogs, and expects data to be aggregated every 1 minute.
+The FlowLogs contain meta information about the network traffic inside VPCs.
+Only private network traffic is considered, traffic from NAT gateways and application load balancers will be ignored.

 If configuring FlowLogs using CloudFormation, the `stackstate-resources` template exports the ARN of the S3 bucket it creates, so this can be imported into your template.

+S3 objects that have been processed will be deleted from the bucket to make sure they will not be processed again.
+On the default S3 bucket, object versioning is enabled, this means objects will not actually be immediately deleted.
+A lifecycle configuration will expire (delete) both current and non-current object versions after one day.
+When using a non default bucket, you can set these expiry periods differently.

 ### Costs